MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 ### II.
 Brand New Electronic Parts

+The MGBC board uses mostly all-new components.
+This is not a direct-transfer board.
 The master BOM with every electronic component required for the main MGBC circuit board is provided in the folder in Excel format.
 Note that some parts may be out of stock at the links provided, but many can be found at alternate other retailers online, or have a proper substitute.
 Here is a saved cart from Mouser that contains all the parts in the BOM Excel, including some duplicates: https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=2362d7198d

 Double check to see if any parts are missing, and consider ordering multiples of some parts.
-Also, there are some parts you may want to remove (like the tactile switches). **If a part is backordered, or out of stock** - check the Excel file, or the separate BOMs for each circuit board assembly page.
-There may be alternate part options.
-You can also check for stock at places like Digikey.
+Also, there are some parts you may want to remove (like the tactile switches). **If a part is backordered, or out of stock** - check the Excel file, or the BOM listed at the bottom of the MGBC PCB folder.
+There may be alternate part options listed.
+You can also check for stock at places like Digikey, Newark, or LCSC.
 And you can always use Octopart.com to help find in-stock parts at other websites.
-I can't maintain the cart for every out-of-stock part, so please do some research :)
+Please understand that I can't maintain the cart for every out-of-stock part, so please do some research :)

-Also note, this BOM does not include parts for the Pocket Mouse Power Board. <a href="https://github.com/MouseBiteLabs/Pocket-Mouse-Power-Board">Please review my github on that board</a> for more information if you wish to use it for your power supply!
+Also note, while I do recommend the board, this BOM does not include parts for the Pocket Mouse Power Board. <a href="https://github.com/MouseBiteLabs/Pocket-Mouse-Power-Board">Please review my github on that board</a> for more information if you wish to use it for your power supply!
 The link to the saved cart for the power board can be found here: https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=39b200294d

 ### III.
 Game Boy Electronic Parts

 *Despite this being a **Pocket** Color, you don't actually need a Game Boy Pocket.
-However, this project **does require** a Game Boy Color.*
+However, this project **does require** at minimum a Game Boy Color.*

 There are a handful of parts that I have not located aftermarket substitutes for, and will therefore necessitate an original Game Boy console to salvage from.
 Please note that removing these parts is not a trivial task, and **requires advanced soldering and desoldering skills to be successful.**

 - The following parts from an original Game Boy Color console
-  -	U1 - CGB CPU (all revisions *except* REV E, which is *incompatible*)
+  -	U1 – CGB CPU (all revisions *except* REV E, which is *incompatible*)
   - X1 – 8.388 MHz crystal oscillator
 - The following parts from an original Game Boy Color **OR** Game Boy Pocket console
   -	P1 – Cartridge connector
-  -	P5 - Headphone jack
+  -	P5 – Headphone jack

 The following parts can be salvaged from a Game Boy Color, but aftermarket options exist:

-  - U2 - LH52256CVTXIZ (SRAM); alternate: https://mou.sr/3f8G0Mi
+  - U2 – LH52256CVTXIZ (SRAM); alternate: https://mou.sr/3f8G0Mi
-  - EM10 - input filter; alternate: https://mou.sr/3FiMvXw
+  - EM10 – input filter; alternate: https://mou.sr/3FiMvXw

 The following parts can be salvaged from a Game Boy Color *or* Game Boy Pocket, but aftermarket options exist:

   -	VR1 – Volume dial
   -	SW1 – Power switch
-  -	P3 - Link port
+  -	P3 – Link port
-  -	P4 - DC jack
+  -	P4 – DC jack

 ### IV.
 External Build Parts